jrudolph/bootpgm/README.md

 What are the solutions for this problem?
  * Unset the flag using the Kernel Debugger.
 This works but this is not a very automatic solution.
 It is not portable as well since `CmpNoWrite` is at another position in the kernel everytime the kernel is built.
- * Unset the flag in the boot program from user-mode using a hack. (see [source:/trunk/win32/experimental.cpp] function `showNoWrite`).
+ * Unset the flag in the boot program from user-mode using a hack. (see [function `showNoWrite`](https://github.com/jrudolph/bootpgm/blob/master/win32/experimental.cpp#L235)).
 The same issues regarding portability apply.
  * Use `NtInitializeRegistry` to initialize the registry like smss.exe would do it after executing the boot program.
-That loads the software and SAM hives and marks the Registry as writable.
-You don't even have to flush the registry to disk since the changes are there nevertheless after booting.
-That is because the registry can be only initialized once.
-If you call `NtInitializeRegistry`, the normal call from smss.exe will fail but Windows will start though.
-It might be there will be any problems, but for now no such problems occured. [[BR]] ''A side note: I found this fact - how you can make the registry writable - in a usenet post from 1997 but it still works...''
+That call loads the software and SAM hives and marks the Registry as writable.
+You don't even have to flush the registry to disk since the changes are persistent nevertheless after booting.
+That is because the registry can only be initialized once.
+If you call `NtInitializeRegistry`, the regular call from smss.exe will fail but Windows will start anyway.
+It is unclear if that works all the time, during our testing it seemed to work always. *A side note: I found this fact about how to make the registry writable in a usenet post from 1997 but it still works...*

 ## C++ exceptions in native programs

 This native api program/library uses C++-features like classes in many places.
 This seems to work without problems so far.
 It would be appropriate to use C++ exceptions as well.
-This won't work.
-At least not with much effort.
-C++ exceptions are working through the subtle mechanisms of Windows, the C++ compiler *and* the runtime library working together.
+This will not work, however.
+At least not without some serious effort.
+C++ exceptions are working through subtle mechanisms of Windows, the C++ compiler *and* the runtime library all together.

 To use exception handling one has to enable the specific options in the compiler.
 You can use this lines in your SOURCES to enable it: